skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 made the lands below rich and fertile.

 Few others visited the lands.
-Only a few Gnomes and fewer humans had walked the slopes, and no Dwarf had even set eyes to the mountain in those days.
+Only a few Gnomes and fewer humans had walked the slopes, and no dwarf had even set eyes to the mountain in those days.

 But Dwarf-King Thul Marblade came at last to the shores of Mar Tesaro.
-He came to the Elven chieftain Ellas Morad, and asked for leave to climb the mountain.
-"For", said he, "it is the way of all Dwarves to seek the mountains and learn their ways."
+He came to the elven chieftain Ellas Morad, and asked for leave to climb the mountain.
+"For", said he, "it is the way of all dwarves to seek the mountains and learn their ways."

-Morad gave him permission to walk the slopes, and the Dwarf departed at once.
-With him were many strong but grim Dwarves of his kind.
+Morad gave him permission to walk the slopes, and the dwarf departed at once.
+With him were many strong but grim dwarves of his kind.
 As they ascended, a powerful greed came over them, for they saw that the stone of the mountain was filled with both silver and gold in plenty, as well as many fair gems and rare stones.
-Never in all the Earth had any Dwarf seen such abundant riches, and they marveled that such wealth had lain undisturbed for so long.
+Never in all the Earth had any dwarf seen such abundant riches, and they marveled that such wealth had lain undisturbed for so long.

 Thul Marblade climbed to the pinnacle of the tallest peak, and there he spoke to his kin, "Brothers, here lies the greatest of all mountains of the Earth.
 Behold how rich it is with treasure, how bold and strong its rock, and how kingly its shape!
-Surely we must build here a mine, or we are no Dwarves at all."
+Surely we must build here a mine, or we are no dwarves at all."

 His company agreed, and they departed from the mountain.
 </div>